ChaddFrasier/PIPS/README.md

 ![Current Index Page](https://i.imgur.com/Ot90QqL.png)

 2. Next you will be greeted with three boxes.
 One on the top row, and two on the bottom row.
+You will also see two dropdown buttons that is used for navigating the pages of the website and for downloading and saving captions from the website.
 The top box is the caption output which is the resulting caption with data from ISIS embedded and highlighted in red.
 The bottom right box is the editing box where you can type your caption and paste data tags to use ISIS data directly from the cube header.
 The tags that you use will be bolded to help you see what the server is seeing.
 The bottom left box is where the tags from the usable ISIS data will be displayed with there value.
 Copy and paste the tags into your editing box to switch the keys with the data values.
 The *Show All Tags* button will show every peice of data that could be extracted from the cube, so if you are looking for something specific try filtering through all the tags instead of only viewing the configured "Important Tags".
 Search for key words in the data by typeing in the search box to the left.
 You can add custom tags by using the green plus button in the tag box.
 Users can change the values of common tags by typing the tag name into the new tag UI and entering the new value for it.
 You can save several things from this page, you can download the finished caption with the embedded ISIS data, you can save the raw template file, you can download the log file which contains the results from the ISIS program calls executed on the server, or you can download the data as a CSV in Tag-Value format.